MEG visual tutorial: Single subject (BIDS)

 Event names: "Famous, Unfamiliar, Scrambled", Time offset = 34.5ms

 Finally run the script.
 Double-click on the recordings to make sure the labels were detected correctly.
-You can delete the unwanted events that are left in the recordings (1,2,9,13):
+You can delete the unwanted events that are left in the recordings (1,2,9,13).
+Edit the colors if you don't like the default ones.

 - Keep the "Link to raw file" in Process1.